 If you or a loved one is unable to stop abusing Ambien, seeking treatment can help you overcome this dangerous cycle.
-Addiction Campuses has several treatment facilities throughout the country that offer customized plans of recovery to help individuals reclaim their lives from substance abuse and addiction.
+Vertava Health has several substance use treatment facilities throughout the country that offer customized plans of recovery to help individuals reclaim their lives from substance abuse and addiction.

 Signs That Someone Is Abusing Ambien

 Taking more Ambien than what is prescribed or using the drug without a prescription is considered abuse.
 Additionally, using zolpidem recreationally in order to experience a “high” is also abusing this drug.